The topics of interest include, but are not limited to:

 Do you want to propose and organize a Special Session?

 Proposals for Special Sessions are more than welcome.
-A Special Session is a group of five papers, organized on the initiative of any volunteer proposing no more than one paper each.
+A Special Session is a group of six papers, organized on the initiative of any volunteer proposing no more than one paper each.
 Special Session topics may include, but are not limited to: